yzdxs/learn-anything/readme.md

 When you click on any of the nodes in it, it will show you the best step by step guides you can use to learn the subject in depth.

-There are many layers to this mind map. 🗺 at the end of nodes signify that this node is another mind map.
+There are many layers to this mind map.
+Underlied nodes are hyperlinks and 🗺 at the end of nodes signify that this node is another mind map.

 If you think that there is a better way one can learn the subject or you wish something was added, [please say it](https://github.com/nikitavoloboev/knowledge-map#contributing-). 💙